MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

 ---
-lab:
+Lab:
-    title: 'Explore the eDiscovery (Standard) workflow'
+    Title: 'Explore the eDiscovery (Standard) workflow'
-    module: 'Module 4 Lesson 5: Describe the capabilities of Microsoft compliance solutions: Describe the eDiscovery and audit capabilities of Microsoft Purview'
+    Learning Path/Module/Unit: 'Learning Path: Describe the capabilities of Microsoft compliance; Module 5: Describe the eDiscovery and audit capabilities of Microsoft Purview; Unit 2:  Describe the eDiscovery solutions in Microsoft 365'
 ---